quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Blocked Decoding

-For header blocks encoded in non-blocking mode, the encoder needs to forego indexed representations that refer to vulnerable entries (see
-{{overview-hol-avoidance}}).
-An implementation could extend the header table entry with a boolean to track vulnerability.
-However, the number of entries in the table that are vulnerable is likely to be small in practice, much less than the total number of entries, so a data tracking only vulnerable (un-acknowledged) entries, separate from the main header table, might be more space efficient.
+For header blocks encoded in non-blocking mode, the encoder needs to forego indexed representations that refer to table updates which have not yet been acknowledged with {{feedback}}.
+An implementation could extend the header table entry with a boolean to track acknowledgement state.
+However, the number of entries in the table that are unacknowledged is likely to be small in practice, much less than the total number of entries, so tracking only un-acknowledged entries separate from the main header table might be more space efficient.

-To track blocked streams, an ordered map (e.g. multi-map) from `Depends Index` values to streams can be used.
-Whenever the decoder processes a header block on the control stream, it can drain any members of the blocked streams map that now have their dependencies satisfied.
+To track blocked streams, the necessary `Depends Index` values for each stream can be used.
+Whenever the decoder processes a table update, it can begin decoding any blocked streams that now have their dependencies satisfied.

 ## Speculative table updates {#speculative-updates}